xchen20/Mini-Care-Coordinator-Assistant/README.md

 ### 2. Build and Run

-From the root directory of the project (`MLChallenge/`), run the following command:
+From the root directory of the project, run the following command:

 ```bash
 docker-compose up --build